 The term “frozen shoulder” is often misused to refer to a range of shoulder problems associated with loss of motion.
-To clear up things, we sat down with Dr. Adnan Cutuk, orthopedic surgeon affiliated with Sharp Chula Vista Medical Center, to discuss identifiers of frozen shoulder and how it can be treated.
+To clear up things, we sat down with Dr. Amarpal Arora, a board-certified orthopedic surgeon with Sharp Rees-Stealy Medical Group, to discuss identifiers of frozen shoulder and how it can be treated.

 What is frozen shoulder and why does it occur?

-By definition, primary adhesive capsulitis, or “frozen shoulder,” is when there is both active and passive limitation of motion in the shoulder due to soft-tissue muscles tightening.
+By definition, primary adhesive capsulitis, or “frozen shoulder,” occurs when both active and passive motion of the shoulder is limited from the soft-tissue surrounding the shoulder getting stiff.
 As its name implies, frozen shoulder freezes shoulder joint motion.

-The true cause of frozen shoulder is unclear, but possible contributing factors include thyroid dysfunction, Type 1 or Type 2 diabetes, certain neurological conditions like Parkinson’s disease and cardiovascular disease; patients with these conditions have a higher incidence of frozen shoulder compared to those who do not.
+Most cases of frozen shoulder are idiopathic, meaning we don't have a reason for why it occurred.
+However, possible contributing factors include thyroid dysfunction, Type 1 or Type 2 diabetes, certain neurological conditions, such as Parkinson’s disease, and cardiovascular disease.
+Patients with these conditions have a higher incidence of frozen shoulder compared to those who do not.

 It is important to note that one must differentiate between frozen shoulder and a secondary shoulder stiffness, as the latter may develop when there is a known intrinsic or extrinsic shoulder problem like post-surgical or post-traumatic stiffness.
 The two causes of shoulder loss of motion are very different and require a very different clinical approach.